Manakshni/M2_Embedded_Touchless-Handwash-Timer/1_Requirements/README.md

              >Do not promote antimicrobial resistance.
              >Rre less irritating to skin than soap and water.
              >some can even improve condition of skin.

+## Weakness

+             Circuit may get damage.
+             Needs Power supply frequently.
+             Not designed for underwater use.
+             Sensing accuracy affected by soft materials.

+## Oportunities

+             They have greater accuracy than many other methods at measuring thickness and distance to a parallel surface.

+             Their high frequency, sensitivity, and penetrating power make it easy to detect external or deep objects

+             Our ultrasonic sensors are easy to use and not dangerous during operation to nearby objects, people or equipment.

+             Our sensors easily interface with microcontrollers or any type of controller.
+Sense an hand and pour liquid soap

+             for 20 sec and get auto off.

+## Threats

+             Limited testing distance.
+             Inaccurate readings.
+             Inflexible scanning methods.

+# 4W's and 1H

+## Who

+     For peoples general use to washing hands.

+## Where

+     Both Public and Private usage.

+## What

+     Auto touchless HandWashing Timer.

+## When

+     Every day Every time Every where only when detects an object.

+## How

+     Product with fully automated and controlled.

+# High Level Requirements

+      RID	       DESCRIPTION	   STATUS
+      HLR1	       ATMEGA 328p	   Implemented
+      HLR2	       C language	   Implemented
+      HLR3	       Ultrasonic sensor   Implemented

+# Low Level Requirements

+      RID	       DESCRIPTION	    STATUS
+      LLR1	       Timer settings       Implemented
+      LLR2	       Beep/sound           Implemented
+      LLR3	       LCD Display	    Implemented